-Using the Smoothwall to block access to HTTPS proxy sites or prevent HTTPS proxy software like UltraSurf bypassing the Guardian web filter.
+You can use the Smoothwall Filter and Firewall to block access to HTTPS proxy sites or prevent HTTPS proxy software like UltraSurf bypassing the Smoothwall Filter.

 Web filters are becoming increasingly popular, and are used to restrict a user's internet access to certain types of content.
 This has led to the creation of numerous proxy websites and proxy software applications designed to bypass web filters such as Guardian.